 CSPF engages thousands of volunteers in state parks across California each year.
-Our annual Earth Day Restoration and Clean-up and year-round Park Champions volunteer program provide one-time or ongoing employee volunteer opportunities.
+Our annual Earth Day program and year-round Park Champions program provide one-time or ongoing employee volunteer opportunities.

 - What does your company already do that can benefit parks?